 Thunder Girl: Goody!
 Popcorn's done. (opens microwave; beep stops)

 - In Hot Wheels Battle Force 5 Zoom flat-lines.
 Don't worry, he gets better.

 - In Transformers: The Movie, Optimus Prime's vitals flatline towards the end of That Scene.
 Ouch.

-- In Justice League Unlimited when Batman and the Flash are trapped in Justice Lord!Batman's holding cells, the Flash starts moving so fast that his heartbeat moves too fast for the machines monitoring him to keep up, making it look like a flatline.
-This causes Justice Lord!Batman to rush to the cell to check on him, at which point Flash drops the act and knocks Lord!Batman into the cell.
+- In Justice League when the League is trapped in Justice Lord!Batman's holding cells, the Flash starts moving so fast that his heartbeat moves too fast for the machines monitoring him to keep up, making it look like a flatline.
+This causes Lord!Batman to rush to the cell to check on him, at which point Flash drops the act and knocks Lord!Batman into the cell.